roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© Ben gave it to her good and hard and Cori, still somewhat dazed and groggy and very tired, did her best to arch her back and wiggle her ass in conjunction with his thrusts.
+Ben gave it to her good and hard and Cori, still somewhat dazed and groggy and very tired, did her best to arch her back and wiggle her ass in conjunction with his thrusts.
 There was really nothing in this for her this time — she was just his sex toy, his plaything, his cum receptacle.
 And she was happy to be all those things for him.
 She was also happy when he came, dumping another load in her ass.
 A few minutes later, she was ready to go back to sleep.

  But after cleaning up, Ben returned with a soft scarf.